 Designing and building an outdoor kitchen is undoubtedly an extensive process, requiring a team of expert consultants to ensure that the project runs smoothly from start to finish.
 Although it is far from a DIY project, taking a proactive approach in learning about the outdoor kitchen process will be beneficial when you design your own outdoor kitchen, whether you choose Danver or another brand.
-Here, we provide the one-stop-shopping convenience of discussing the important features of outdoor kitchens, such as how they add value, layout shape options, where to put one, material and shading options, and design ideas.
+Here, we provide the one-stop-shopping convenience of discussing the common important features among the best outdoor kitchens, such as how they add value, layout shape options, where to put one, material and shading options, and design ideas.

 What is an Outdoor Kitchen?

-An outdoor kitchen is an area outside of the indoor living space – in a backyard, on an outdoor patio, on a rooftop, or in an indoor-outdoor Florida Room – that includes features to prepare and cook a meal and clean up afterwards.
+An outdoor kitchen is an area outside of the indoor living space – in a backyard, on an outdoor patio, on a rooftop, under a pergola, or in an indoor-outdoor Florida Room – that includes features to prepare and cook a meal and clean up afterwards.
 Outdoor kitchens can be manufactured from different materials, and they can be customized to suit your style.
-In accordance with the size of the outdoor living area and the layout shape, outdoor kitchens can be outfitted with a variety of appliances and amenities and also greatly customized with colors, door styles, and handles.
+In accordance with the size of the outdoor living area and the layout shape, outdoor kitchens can be outfitted with a variety of appliances and amenities and also greatly customized with colors, door styles, handles, and outdoor countertops.
 An optimal outdoor kitchen will be as functional as an indoor kitchen with the added luxury of being outside.

 Outdoor Kitchens Add Value